 When it comes to cooking at home, one of the biggest obstacles we all face is time—no one ever has enough of it.
 Even as a professionally trained cook who worked in restaurants and has a secret soft spot for complicated recipes, I’m also all for timesaving tricks that make cooking easier, faster and stress-free.
-One of my methods?
-I stopped peeling ginger, and here’s why you should too.
+So, do you have to peel ginger?
+I stopped a longgg time ago, and here’s why you should too.

 Peeling ginger is tedious and time-consuming, not to mention a recipe for slicing off a piece of your finger if you’re not doing it correctly.
 Sure, plenty of “hacks” have surfaced from the internet abyss.
 Freeze your ginger!
 Peel it will a spoon!
 Use a vegetable peeler to awkwardly work around nooks and crannies, wasting a ton of usable ginger in the process!
 But when did we start peeling ginger in the first place?
 The skin is paper-thin, but nearly every recipe that calls for fresh ginger says it needs to be peeled.
 But no one ever gives a reason.